GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-06-01 02:14:20 IST
+This content is dynamically generated in Indian Time (IST): 2026-06-01 03:11:23 IST

 Current Weather in Coimbatore:
-Temperature: 24.88 °C
+Temperature: 25.88 °C
-Condition: drizzle
+Condition: mist